-Overall average selling prices increased slightly in the second quarter and first six months of 2000 as compared to the same calendar periods of 1999.
+Overall average selling prices increased in the third quarter and first nine months of 2000 as compared to the same calendar periods of 1999.
 Fluctuations in overall average selling prices were due primarily to product mix changes.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
 Our ability to achieve revenue growth is in large part dependent on the continued development, introduction and market acceptance of new products.
-See "Factors Affecting Future Results".
+See "Factors Affecting Future Results."